philihp/philihp.github.io/about.md

   - /blog/about.html
 ---

 This is the personal website of Philihp Busby.
 The source for it is available on [Github](http://github.com/philihp/philihp.github.io).
 Pages have survived imports from Blogspot through a few major version migrations of Wordpress and then to Jekyll.
-If

 I am a software engineer from Raleigh, and currently in San Francisco.
 I've worked for [SAS Institute](https://sas.com), [Airbnb](https://airbnb.com), and [Anomalie](https://dressanomalie.com).
 I also enjoy playing european board games and implementing them digitally.